2018 edition of the prize

-The European Commission has launched the fifth edition of the EU Prize for Women Innovators to award women entrepreneurs who have achieved outstanding innovations and brought them to market
+The European Commission launched the 5th edition of the EU Prize for Women Innovators last September.
+The award recognises European women entrepreneurs who have achieved outstanding innovations and brought them to market.

 Four cash prizes will be awarded to the most innovative women entrepreneurs: